Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Introduction

 \section{Introduction}

 The increasing demand for commercial digitalization has facilitated the development of the auto-bidding technique in online advertising.
 Distinguished from traditional manual bidding products, auto-bidding provides advertisers with an efficient and flexible scheme to automatically optimize bids in dynamic and competitive environments \citep{balseiro2021robust,deng2021towards,balseiro2021landscape}.
-Technically, auto-bidding can be viewed as an offline sequential decision-making problem, which aims to maximize the advertising performance over the bidding episode, relying solely on a static offline dataset due to system limitations \citep{sorl}, such as safety concerns.
+Technically, auto-bidding constitutes an offline sequential decision-making problem that aims to maximize advertising performance over a bidding episode, constrained to a static offline dataset due to operational safety concerns \citep{sorl}.

-As a standard approach to offline decision-making problems, offline reinforcement learning (RL) \citep{kumar2020conservative} is widely adopted to solve the auto-bidding problem.
+As a standard approach to offline decision-making problems, offline reinforcement learning (RL) \citep{kumar2020conservative,mao2024doubly} is widely adopted to solve the auto-bidding problem.
 By employing conservative policy search schemes, offline RL mitigates the infamous \emph{out-of-distribution} (OOD) problem \citep{fujimoto2019off}, enabling reliable generalization beyond the offline dataset.
-However, due to the employment of {bootstrapped} value estimations, offline RL methods typically suffer from the training instability issue \citep{peng2024deadly}, risking policy performance degradation and instability.
+However, their reliance on bootstrapped value estimates renders offline RL methods prone to training instability \citep{peng2024deadly}, potentially compromising policy performance.

 Recent advances in generative models shed new light on offline decision-making problems \citep{zhu2023diffusion,kang2023efficient}.
-Specifically, AI-generated bidding (AIGB) models the auto-bidding as a trajectory generation task and employs a generative model to approximate the conditional trajectory distribution of the offline dataset \citep{aigb}.
-AIGB avoids the requirement for bootstrapping and exhibits more stable training and superior performance.
-However, the modeling approach in AIGB does not explicitly align with the performance optimization objective of the auto-bidding problem, preventing it from actively improving toward higher performance.
-As a result, AIGB primarily imitates well-behaved trajectories from the offline dataset, lacking the ability to explore higher-quality trajectories beyond the offline data \citep{ajay2023is}.
+Specifically, AI-generated bidding (AIGB) models auto-bidding as a trajectory-generation task and employs a generative model to approximate the conditional trajectory distribution of the offline dataset \citep{aigb}.
+AIGB avoids bootstrapping and exhibits more stable training and superior performance.
+However, the modeling approach in AIGB does not explicitly align with the performance-maximization of the auto-bidding problem.
+Inherently, AIGB relies on imitating trajectories from the offline dataset \citep{ajay2023is} and lacks the ability to improve its generation quality beyond the offline dataset based on the performance feedback.
+Consequently, its conditional generation in the extrapolation regime can become unreliable, potentially leading to performance degradation or even to risky trajectory generations.

 Hence, there arises a question: \textit{built on AIGB, the latest state-of-the-art auto-bidding method, can we devise a plausible scheme to involve policy optimization in its generative model?} To this end, a natural idea is to integrate offline RL methods into AIGB.
 However, it is nontrivial to implement in the auto-bidding problem since (i) there is a lack of reward signals in AIGB to guide the generative model.
 Specifically, the generation quality of the generative model remains unknown during training, making it infeasible to explore new trajectories beyond the offline dataset; (ii) no dedicated offline RL algorithm exists for AIGB.
 In particular, theoretical analysis that guarantees safe generalization and mitigates OOD issues for generative models in auto-bidding remains largely unexplored.